cguardia/Pyramid-Tutorial/prerequisites.rst

 It's useful to use a Python interpreter that *isn't* the "system" Python interpreter to develop your software.
-The authors of :app:`Pyramid` tend not to use the system Python for development purposes; always a self-compiled one.
+The authors of `Pyramid` tend not to use the system Python for development purposes; always a self-compiled one.
 Compiling Python is usually easy, and often the "system" Python is compiled with options that aren't optimal for web development.